lisphilar/covid19-sir/README.md

 export PIPENV_TIMEOUT=7200
 pipenv install --dev
 ```
-Developers can perform tests.
+Developers can perform tests with `pipenv run pytest -v --durations=0 --profile-svg` and call graph will be saved as SVG file (prof/combined.svg).

 - Windows user need to install [Graphviz for Windows](https://graphviz.org/_pages/Download/Download_windows.html) in advance.
 - Debian/Ubuntu user need to install Graphviz with `sudo apt install graphviz` in advance.

-Tests can be done with `pipenv run pytest -v --durations=0 --profile-svg` and call graph will be saved as SVG file (prof/combined.svg).

 If you can run `make` command,